dariobauer/graph-onedrive/CONTRIBUTING.md

 Please first discuss any deviations from the current documentation formats already in use in the package.

+## Testing

+Testing your code is fairly simple using the tests already set up.

+1. Install the Tox: `pip install tox == 4.29.0` (note that there currently is an [issue](https://github.com/tox-dev/tox/issues/3602) with versions >= 4.30)
+2. Ensure that you are within the graph-onedrive directory
+3. Enter `tox` into the console
+4. A testing environment should be created automatically, and tests commence

+You are of course welcome to add additional tests within the tests directory.

 ## Submitting patches

 If there is not an open issue for what you want to submit, the preference is for you to open one for discussion before working on a pull request.
 You can work on any issue that doesn't have an open PR linked to it or a maintainer assigned to it.
 These show up in the sidebar.
 There is no need to ask if you can work on an issue that interests you.